aiven/devportal/docs/products/redis/howto/migrate-redis-aiven-via-console.rst

 * Update or disable firewalls between the databases: Make sure to update or disable firewalls that protect the source and target databases to allow traffic and connection between them.
 If needed, you can temporarily disable the firewalls.
 * A source Redis®* service that is secured with SSL, which is a default requirement for migration.
 * A publicly accessible source Redis®* service or a service with a VPC peering connection between private networks.
-Tthe VPC ID and cloud name are required for the migration process.
+The VPC ID and cloud name are required for the migration process.

 ..
 Note::
     AWS ElastiCache for Redis®* instances cannot have public IP addresses, and thus require project VPC and peering connection.